Skip to main content

 Challenges and Risk Factors

-• Dependency bottlenecks: If orchestrator fails → system stalls
+• Dependency bottlenecks: If the orchestrator fails, the system can stall.

-• Security risks: Centralized control becomes high-value attack point
+• Security risks: Centralized control can become a high-value attack point.

-• Alignment difficulty: Orchestrator must correctly interpret goals
+• Alignment difficulty: The orchestrator must correctly interpret goals.

 Solution approaches include: